Spike and slab Bayesian sparse principal component analysis: Introduction

-We also developed an EM algorithm for sparse PCA, in which the maximum of a posteriori estimator is obtained.
-The EM algorithm for Bayesian variable selection has been studied by \citet{rockova14b} and \citet{rockova18a} for the sparse linear regression model.
+In this paper, we show that the contraction rates of both the posterior and the variational posterior are nearly optimal.
+To the best of our knowledge, this is the first result for the variational Bayesian method applied to SPCA.
+Additionally, we develop an EM algorithm tailored for SPCA, in which the maximum of a posteriori estimator is obtained.
+The EM algorithm for Bayesian variable selection has been extensively studied for the sparse linear regression model by \citet{rockova14b,rockova18a}.
 Similar algorithms have been developed for other high-dimensional models, such as the dynamic time series model \citep{ning19} and the sparse factor model \citep{rockova16}.
-The EM algorithm needs to replace the Dirac measure in the spike and slab prior with a continuous density with a large variable, which leads to the continuous spike and slab prior.

-The variational approach and the EM algorithm both apply parameter expansion to the likelihood function.
-Hence, the two algorithms are called the PX-CAVI and the PX-EM algorithm.
-The parameter expansion approach is first proposed by \citet{liu98}, which can accelerate the convergence speed of the EM algorithm.
-In addition to this benefit, we found that by choosing the expanded parameter as the orthogonal matrix, one can avoid dealing with the orthogonal constraint of the loading matrix directly.
-That is, one can first solve the matrix that does not have any constraint and then apply the singular value decomposition (SVD) to obtain an estimated value of the loadings matrix.
+For our EM algorithm to accommodate SPCA, we replace the Dirac measure in the spike and slab prior with a continuous density, resulting in the continuous spike and slab prior.
+Both the variational approach and the EM algorithm employ parameter expansion techniques on the likelihood function.
+Consequently, these algorithms are referred to as the PX-CAVI and the PX-EM algorithm respectively, where PX means parameter expanded.
+The parameter expansion approach was initially proposed by \citet{liu98} and has proven effective in accelerating the convergence speed of the EM algorithm.
+Additionally, we discovered that by selecting the expanded parameter as the orthogonal matrix, we can circumvent the need to handle the orthogonal constraint directly on the loading matrix.
+This approach allows us to first solve for the unconstrained matrix and subsequently apply singular value decomposition (SVD) to obtain an estimated value for the loadings matrix.
+This simplification streamlines the computation process and enhances the efficiency of our algorithms.